bretlinne/Linne-Dev/README.md

 # Linne-Dev-WIP
-Repo for my development works-in-progress.
+Repo for my development works-in-progress
 Not meant for public release

 ## Reference to Scripts With Particular Python Functions